Loading...

 Stay Hydrated

-Drink plenty of water to help your body process glucose effectively and maintain hydration, which can aid in stabilizing blood sugar levels.
+Drink plenty of water to help your body process excess glucose and maintain balanced blood sugar levels.

 Incorporate Fiber-Rich Foods

-Keep track of your blood sugar levels after meals to understand how different foods affect your body and make adjustments accordingly.
+Keep track of your blood sugar levels to understand how different foods affect your body, and adjust your diet accordingly.

 healthspan-mbl